ENCCS/julia-for-hpda/content/index.rst

 ~~~~~~~~~~~~~~~~~~~

 Type-along sections are intended for live coding where all participants
-type-along and appear in a separate text box `Todo`:
+type-along and appear in a separate text box 'Todo':

 .. todo:: Defining a variables